-Yeoryia received her Diploma in Architecture at the National Technical University in Athens where she worked with Moraitis Architects and Biris Architects.
-She came to London in 1996 to complete an MArch (Distinction) and one of the first PhDs by Architectural Design at the Bartlett School of Architecture, UCL.
-Between 1999 and 2003 she co-run the design studio Tessera and in 2006 she co-founded AY Architects.
-In 2014 she was shortlisted for the AJ Emerging Woman Architect of the Year Award.
-Yeoryia is Director of Architectural Research, teaching the MArch Unit 17 studio and supervising design-led PhDs at the Bartlett.
-She is author of the book Architectures of Chance (2013) and founding editor of the Bartlett Design Research Folios.
+After receiving her Diploma in Architecture at the National Technical University in Athens, Yeoryia worked in the studios of Moraitis Architects, Kontozoglou Architects and Biris Architects.
+She came to London in 1996 to complete an MArch and one of the first PhDs by Design at the Bartlett School of Architecture, UCL.
+Yeoryia is Professor of Architecture and Experimental Practice at the Bartlett, UCL, author of the book Architectures of Chance and founder of the series Bartlett Design Research Folios.
 In 2014 she was Emerging Woman Architect of the Year Finalist while in 2016 she co-designed and curated the Irish Pavilion for the Venice Biennale.
 Yeoryia directs the design and research development of our projects from concept to final design, leading the necessary explorative processes in the studio.

-St. John Walsh, Architect BScArch, BArch, PgDiph, ARB
+Architect, BScArch, BArch, PgDiph, ARB

 After graduating with a first class honours degree from University College Dublin, St John gained considerable experience working with Donaghy & Dimond Architects on a wide range of projects including private, public & listed buildings in both the UK and Ireland.
 He was project architect on both Inchicore National School & the Gate Lodge extension in Rathfarnham, respectively awarded RIAI Awards for Best Educational Building & Domestic Extension in 2015.
 Prior to this, he worked with Scott Tallon Walker Architects on the award-winning St. Patricks Place Development in Cork and briefly, with Walters & Cohen Architects in London.